tejaswini-girish/Data-Analytics-Projects/README.md

 - Using groupby to perform aggregate analysis
 - Plotting bar charts and lines graphs to visualize our results
 - Labeling our graphs

+## Project 2 : Coffee Sales Analysis

+Ongoing...Will be updating soon